As we age, we become more and more aware of our joints. After all, painful joints can affect mobility, our fitness, and eventually, our independence.

 Vitamin B12 (also known as Cobalamin) is an essential (and water soluble) vitamin that plays an indispensable role in cell metabolism.
 You need vitamin B12 to maintain a healthy nervous system, and it can help your body to produce red blood cells.

-You can find Vitamin B12 in many foods, particularly meat, fish, and dairy products such as cheese or milk.
+You can find vitamin B12 in many foods, particularly meat, fish, and dairy products such as cheese or milk.
 Often, breakfast cereals are fortified with vitamin B12 too.

 Some people even choose to have b12 injections, but be sure to obtain medical advice before going ahead with this method of consuming this vitamin.

-How Common or Likely is Vitamin B 12 Deficiency?
+How Common or Likely is Vitamin B12 Deficiency?

 Most people are not deficient in vitamin B12, as it is abundant in many foods.
 However, certain groups are in danger of deficiency.
 In fact, vitamin B12 is one of the most common vitamin deficiencies.

-The groups affected are elderly people and vegans.
-The reason vegans are often deficient in vitamin B12 is probably quite apparent when you look at the most common sources of it in the diet: meat, fish, and dairy.
+The reason for this is probably quite apparent when you look at the most common sources of B12 in the diet: meat, fish, and dairy.

 Vegans consume none of these foods.
 Their only sources of vitamin B12 come from foods that are fortified with it.
 Breakfast cereals, certain vegan milk-alternatives (soya etc.), and some types of bread are the only way to increase vitamin B12 through diet.